dwjbosman/dwjbosman.github.io.src/content/posts/2018-11-01/index.md

 The block design will now contain a Microblaze, Local memory, Processor System Reset, Interrupt controller (and concat block), Clocking wizard, AXI interconnect.

+  7. Later another Processor System Reset block will be added.
+Rename the existing one to "cpu\_sys\_reset".

 ##Clocking wizard

 Double click the "clocking wizard" to customize it:
   1. Add two extra output clocks besides the existing 100 MHz clock: 200 MHz and 50 MHz.
   2. Also on the XXX page choose the reset type: active low
   3. Finish the wizard and right click the XXX port.
 Select ake inputs external.
 A new external input will be created.
 Rename it to "CLK100MHZ"
-  3. Right click the XXX port.
-Select ake inputs external.
+  3. Right click the "resetn" port.
+Select make inputs external.
 A new external input will be created.
 Rename it to "reset\_n"
+  4. Connect the "reset\_n" port to the  "ext\_reset\_n" port of the Processir Stsrem Reset block.
 These clocks are generated using the FPGA's built in MMCM XXX which can be thought of as a kind of PLL.
 The 200 MHz will be used for the DDR2 controller, the 50 MHz for the Quad SPI Flash and external Ethernet LANXXX chip.
 The reset button in on the Nexys4 DDR will output a '0' when pressed.
 To use this button for resetting the various IP blocks every reset input port has to be configured as "active low".
 Renaming the ports is required to match the physical pin constraints in the XDC file.
 Add the following rows to the XDC file:

   set\_property -dict {PACKAGE\_PIN E3 IOSTANDARD LVCMOS33} [get\_ports CLK100MHZ]